 Chrome/Edge Browser Extension for Gmail

-To use the Chrome browser extension for Gmail, click the "GMAIL OPTIONS" button at the top of this page and then the "INSTALL EXTENSION" button to install it into your Chrome compatible browser and then navigate to the Gmail site.
-Compose a new message as you would normally but rather than click "Send", click on the arrow part of the "Send" button.
+To use the Chrome browser extension for Gmail, click the "GMAIL OPTIONS" button at the top of this page and then the "INSTALL EXTENSION" button to install it into your Chrome compatible browser.
+Next, navigate to the Gmail site and compose a new message as you would normally but rather than click "Send", click on the arrow part of the "Send" button.
 This will present you with a small popup window where you should see "Schedule send" and "Schedule repeating" options (see image below).
-The "Schedule send" option is provided by Google for one time deliveries of future dated messages.
+The "Schedule send" option is provided by Google for one time deliveries of future-dated messages.
 The "Schedule repeating" option is added by the Mail Boss browser extension and can be used to send recurring messages.
 To schedule a recurring message, click "Schedule repeating" and complete the resulting dialog box to schedule the message.

 Note that when using the Gmail browser extension, you should enter the email recipients as you normally would when sending a message from Gmail (in the "To", "CC", and "BCC" fields) since the extension will automatically copy those addresses to the scheduling instruction and redirect the message to your Mail Boss email address.